Recipe for Satay Chicken

 See an example of one on the recipe card below.
 Just mix with water and away you go.

-If you search google you will find plenty of recipes on how to make your own Thai satay sauce if you want to, some better than others, but you will struggle to beat the taste of the ready to go Thai peanut sauce.
+If you search google you will find plenty of recipes on how to make your own Thai satay sauce if you want to, some better than others, but you will struggle to beat the taste of the ready-to-go Thai peanut sauce.

 The peanut dipping sauce can also be used to dip your bread or vegetables in.